mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Validate the LeafNode as specified in {{leaf-node-validation}}.
 The `leaf_node_source` field MUST be set to `update`.

-* Verify that the `public_key` value in the LeafNode is different from the corresponding field in the LeafNode being replaced.
+* Verify that the `encryption_key` value in the LeafNode is different from the corresponding field in the LeafNode being replaced.

 * Replace the sender's LeafNode with the one contained in the Update proposal